Department Manager: Lacy Russell Mendoza is a certified Animal Control Officer and has been with the City since September 2023.

 The City of Big Lake operates an Animal Control Shelter which provides shelter for stray animals, and animals under quarantine.
 Animal Control promotes adoption of unclaimed animals and provides ethical and humane care and treatment for all sheltered animals.

-The City of Big Lake requires all dogs be leashed, and muzzling of dogs weighing 25 pounds or more, if being walked on the streets.
-Dogs may not be restrained on a chain.
+The City of Big Lake requires all dogs be leashed, and muzzled if walking a dog weighing 25 pounds or more on public streets.
+Dogs may not be restrained on a chain, rope, or any other type of tethering device.
 Owners must provide a fenced area to contain their dog or cat.
 It is illegal to mistreat any animal.
 No one is allowed to keep more than three (3) dogs or cats without obtaining a kennel license.
-It is illegal to keep a vicious/dangerous dog inside the city limits.
+It is illegal to keep a vicious/dangerous dog inside the city limits without the proper permit and insurance to do so.
 No wild animals are allowed in the city limits.

 The Animal Control Officer will issue citations for any violations of Animal Control Laws.